ziotom78/raytracing_course/tomasi-ray-tracing-12a.md

     When lexers used in C++ compilers encounter a `"` character, they continue reading characters until the next `"`, which signals the end of the string, and return a *string literal* token.

-# Ambiguities in *Lexers*
+# Ambiguities in lexers

--   The case of a *string literal* is simple to handle: every time a `"` character is encountered, we are dealing with this type of *token*.
+-   The case of a string literal is simple to handle: every time a `"` character is encountered, we are dealing with this type of token.

--   But in most cases a *lexer* must deal with ambiguities.
-For example, does an `a`...`z` character indicate that a *keyword* like `int` is starting, or an *identifier* like `iterations_per_minute`?
+-   But in most cases a lexer must deal with ambiguities.
+For example, does a `i` indicate that a *keyword* like `int` is starting, or an *identifier* like `iterations_per_minute`?

-    In this case, characters are read as long as they belong to the list of valid characters in an identifier (
+    In this case, characters are read as long as they belong to the list of valid characters in an identifier (usually lowercase/uppercase letters, digits, `_`), then the string is compared against the list of possible keywords.

+# Unreading stuff

+-   In a lexer (but the same applies to parsers), it is handy to make a character go back into the stream, i.e., to “unread” that character:

+    ```python
+    c = read_char(file)   # Suppose that this returns the character "X"
+    unread_char(file, c)  # Puts the "X" back into the file
+    c = read_char(file)   # Read the "X" again
+    ```

+    This is equivalent to reading a character in advance (*look ahead* operation), and allows writing the lexer in a more elegant way.

+-   The `unread_char` operation does not alter the file: it only stores the character `X` in a variable, and returns it on the next call to `read_char`.

+# Use of `unread_char`

+-   Why is `unread_char` useful in a lexer?
+Let's consider the expression `15+4`, which is composed of `15` (*numeric literal*), `+` (*symbol*), `4` (*numeric literal*).

+-   The lexer identifies the character `1` and understands that it must create a *numeric literal* token…

+-   Then, it must read characters until it finds the first non-digit, which is `+`.

+-   Reading `+` signals that the integer is complete and a *literal number token* must be emitted.

+-   But `+` must be **put back**, because it will be part of the next token.

 # Reading a *numeric literal*